DFE-Digital/teacher-services-cloud/documentation/onboard-service.md

 - Validate: `make <environment config> validate-arm-resources`.
 Example: `make development validate-arm-resources`
 - Deploy: `make <environment config> deploy-arm-resources`.
 Example: `make development deploy-arm-resources`

+### Enable developers access
+Amend the AD group of the area:
+- Add the namespaces and resource groups to [the AD groups spreadsheet](https://educationgovuk.sharepoint.com/:x:/r/sites/teacher-services-infrastructure/Shared%20Documents/Azure/Teacher%20services%20AD%20groups.xlsx?d=wd9dfa57ba7a64515af86effd063d450a&csf=1&web=1&e=6MdA98).
+For instance if the service is in BAT, edit the BAT groups (delivery team and production PIM).
+- [Raise CIP requests](https://dfe.service-now.com.mcas.ms/serviceportal/?id=sc_cat_item&sys_id=51b0b9c5db1ff7809402e1aa4b96197d&referrer=recent_items) to amend the 2 groups
+- The developers should now have access to continue with the set-up

+## Deploy new service
+In the service repository, runs the Makefile commands.

 ### Configure Statuscake credentials
 If Statuscake is not required at this stage, comment out resources in `terraform/application/statuscake.tf` and the provider in `terraform/application/terraform.tf`.